US sub arrives for maintenance in significant test for Australian base

 1. Bowfin Pearl Harbor Base

-Bowfin Meeting – We conducted our September meeting on the Lanai, Lockwood Hall.
-The following members attended – Base Commander Paul Jurcsak, Secretary Brett Kulbis, Treasurer Pat Suenaga, COB Gary Johnson, and members George Barlett, David Bilek, Rodney Boucher, Allen Clemons, Dan Del Monte, Karl Dye, Nelson Greer, Ben McGowan, Ace Parker, Crichton Roberts, Wade Thode, and Joe Winzenried
+Bowfin Meeting – We conducted our October meeting at Clean Sweep Bar, Lockwood Hall.
+The following members attended – Base Commander Paul Jurcsak, Vice Commander Tim Sparks, Secretary Brett Kulbis, Treasurer Pat Suenaga, COB Gary Johnson, and Dave Atkins, Jim Bazemore, David Bilek, Rodney Boucher, Dan Del Monte, Karl Dye, Nelson Greer, Gary Grisham, John Hatch, John Johnson, Ace Parker, Crichton Roberts, Thom Sousa, Wade Thode, and Joe Winzenried.

-Binnacle List – Please keep the all our members and their families in your good thoughts and prayers, especially Sandy Parker, Paul Ferguson, Chris Cunha, John Hatch and Charlie Womack.
+Binnacle List – Please keep the all our members and their families in your good thoughts and prayers.

 Patrol Reports